FK Sarajevo: The 1980s: Second championship

-Sarajevo had a second successful spell between 1978 and 1985, led by the attacking duo Predrag Pašić – Safet Sušić, which established itself among the most prolific tandems in Yugoslav and Bosnian football history.
-Predrag Pašić nicknamed "Paja" was a winger or striker and had emerged through the club's youth ranks, eventually going on to play for Sarajevo up until his move to VfB Stuttgart after the title winning season in 1985.
-On the other hand, Sušić nicknamed "Pape" played the positions of playmaker and attacking midfielder, and wore the maroon-white jersey from 1973 to 1982, when he moved to Paris Saint-Germain F.C.
-In 1978–79, Sušić scored 15 goals and was named Player of the Season as Sarajevo finished fourth.
-The following year, Sušić's 17 goals helped retain his Player of the Year title, but he was also joint top scorer in the league.
+Sarajevo enjoyed a second successful period between 1978 and 1985, driven by the dynamic attacking duo of Predrag Pašić and Safet Sušić.
+This pair became one of the most prolific tandems in Yugoslav and Bosnian football history.
+Predrag Pašić, nicknamed "Paja," was a winger or striker who rose through the club's youth ranks and played for Sarajevo until his move to VfB Stuttgart after the title-winning season in 1985.
+Safet Sušić, known as "Pape," was a playmaker and attacking midfielder who donned the maroon and white jersey from 1973 until his transfer to Paris Saint-Germain in 1982.
+In the 1978–79 season, Sušić scored 15 goals and was named Player of the Season as Sarajevo finished fourth.
+The following year, his 17 goals not only retained his Player of the Year title but also made him the joint-top scorer in the league.

-On 4 May 1980, during the 23rd round of 1979–80 Yugoslav First League at Koševo Stadium during the game between Sarajevo and Osijek the news broke out of death of the Yugoslav president Josip Broz Tito.
-The game was locked at 1–1.
-Later a song by local band Zabranjeno Pušenje dedicated a part of the song "Nedelja kad je otisao hase" to that sad event.
-The club came runner-up that season, seven points behind Red Star Belgrade, therefore qualifying for the 1980–81 UEFA Cup.
-Sarajevo was knocked out in the first round by German powerhouse Hamburger SV, that won 7:5 on aggregate.
-Sarajevo returned to the UEFA Cup in 1982–83 (having finished fourth during the 1981–82 Yugoslav First League), beating Bulgaria's Slavia Sofia 6:4 in the first round and Romanian club FC Corvinul Hunedoara 8:4 in the second, thanks to a 4:0 home win in the second leg.
-In the third round (last 16), Sarajevo lost their first leg 6:1 to Belgian club RSC Anderlecht, and despite winning the second leg 1:0, were eliminated by the eventual champions.
+In the 1979–80 season, Sarajevo finished as runners-up, seven points behind Red Star Belgrade, therefore qualifying for the 1980–81 UEFA Cup.
+Sarajevo was knocked out in the first round by German powerhouse Hamburger SV, which won 7:5 on aggregate.
+Sarajevo returned to the UEFA Cup in 1982–83 (having finished fourth during the 1981–82 season), beating Bulgaria's Slavia Sofia 6:4 in the first round and Romanian club FC Corvinul Hunedoara 8:4 in the second, thanks to a 4:0 home win in the second leg.
+In the third round (last 16), Sarajevo lost the first leg 6:1 to Belgian club RSC Anderlecht, and despite winning the second leg 1:0, were eliminated by the eventual champions.
 Sarajevo also reached the Yugoslav Cup final that season, losing 3:2 to Dinamo Zagreb in Belgrade.
-Sarajevo won their second championship title in 1984–85, finishing four points ahead of runners-up Hajduk Split.
-The new championship season didn't start in spectacular fashion for Sarajevo, but as the season continued the team kept gaining momentum and grasped first spot on way to the winter break.
+Sarajevo secured their second championship title in the 1984–85 season, finishing four points ahead of runners-up Hajduk Split.
+The new championship season for Sarajevo didn't start spectacularly, but as it progressed, the team gained momentum and secured first place by the winter break.